sherifmagdy32/gaming_os_tweaker/docs/OTHERS_GUIDE.md

     - Disable ProBalance.
   - Induce Performance Mode.
   - Go to More > Disable IdleSaver.
-  - CPU Limiter > When CPU is 98% > Reduce by this Many Cores 1 > For a period of 1 > Add Rule
+  - (Optional) CPU Limiter > When CPU is 98% > Reduce by this Many Cores 1 > For a period of 1 > Add Rule
   - Options > Power > Performance Mode
     - Uncheck change power plan when engaged
     - Uninstall Bitsum power plan
+      - (Because it should use the Ultimate Performance plan only)
 - Done

 ---